Adityanagraj/docker_project/README.md

 # docker_project
 A docker project which hosts our own dbserver and wordpress<br>
 This project is completed under guidance of vimal daga sir linuxworld limited<br>
-configured yum in docker setup
+configured yum in docker setup<br>
 Tools used:<br>
 <ul>
   <li>Docker<br></li>